 North Carolinians live in the 12th state to officially join the United States, and there are more than 10 million of them.
 Back in 1587, the first child of English descent born in America was born in what we now know as North Carolina.
 Her name was Virginia Dare, and she belonged to the “Lost Colony” of English colonists who mysteriously disappeared from Roanoke Island.
 Don’t miss the most historic attraction in every state.

 People who live in or are from North Dakota are known as North Dakotans.
 Their state is a perfect place to escape from city life and embrace nature.
 Nearly 90 percent of North Dakota’s land is farms or ranches, and the state has 63 wildlife refuges, which is more than any other state.
 North Dakota is also the number one honey producer in America, so if you visit, be sure to ask the locals where you can get a taste.
-Find out the one food you have to try from every state.

 The official demonym for Ohio residents is Ohioans, but many locals refer to themselves as Buckeyes.
 It is called the Buckeye State, after all.
 A buckeye is a shiny brown nut that comes from the buckeye tree and is said to bring good luck.
 It was first used to describe a person in 1788, when Native Americans greeted 6-foot-4 Col. Ebenezer Sproat by saying, “Hetuck, hetuck,” their native word for buckeye, because they were impressed by his stature.
 The nickname stuck with Sproat and was passed on to other settlers and, later, Ohio residents.
 Find out how every state in America got its name.